-Nat Hentoff is one of the foremost authorities on the First Amendment.
-While his books and articles regularly defend the rights of Americans to think and speak freely, he also explores our freedoms under the rest of the Bill of Rights and the 14th Amendment by showing how Supreme Court and local legislative decisions affect the lives of ordinary Americans.
-Hentoff’s column, Sweet Land of Liberty, has been distributed by the United Feature Syndicate since 1992.
+Nat Hentoff was one of the foremost authorities on the First Amendment.
+While his books and articles regularly defended the rights of Americans to think and speak freely, he also explored our freedoms under the rest of the Bill of Rights and the 14th Amendment by showing how Supreme Court and local legislative decisions affect the lives of ordinary Americans.
+Hentoff’s column, Sweet Land of Liberty, was distributed by the United Feature Syndicate from 1992 to 2016.

 Hentoff was a columnist and staff writer with The Village Voice for 51 years, from 1957 until 2008.
-A jazz expert, Hentoff writes on music for The Wall Street Journal and Jazz Times.
+A jazz expert, Hentoff wrote on music for The Wall Street Journal and Jazz Times.